shlomiv/papiea/README.md

 * `HOT_RELOAD` - use nodemon to autoreload papiea on code changes
 * `PAPIEA_CONFIG_PATH` - path to config file (default - `../../papiea-config.yaml` rootDir is counted from `papiea
 -engine/src/utils`)

+## Tracing

+To use tracing in debug mode:
+1. Use docker-compose-debug.yml
+2. Access http://localhost:16686 to get Jaeger UI with all the traces

+To use tracing in production:
+1. Specify config parameters for production usage (possible params declated in Environment section of README)

 ## CLJS instructions